Jchasa/Jellyfin-CustomBranding/README.md

-# Jellyfin Custom Logo
+# Jellyfin Custom Branding

-This plugin allows you to replace the default Jellyfin logos.
+This plugin allows you to replace the default Jellyfin logos currently.

+Future updates planned

 ---